Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

      1. **Import Libraries**:
         - In a new cell, type:
           ```python
+          # Import pandas to work with tables of data
           import pandas as pd

+          # Import load_iris to load the Iris dataset
           from sklearn.datasets import load_iris

+          # Print a confirmation message
+          print("Libraries imported successfully! 🎉")
           ```
         - Press `Shift + Enter` to run the code.
         - **What Happened?** 🎉